MelinUCSD/cse110_lab1/index.md

 # What is this page about?
 Hopefully this page will serve as a small introduction to who I am and some of my interests.
+Note that this page is not meant to be comprehensive :grin:, its main purpose is to practice utilizing Github Pages and Markdown files.

 ## Table of contents
 - [A little about myself](#about-me)
 - [Favorite food](#favorite-food)

 ### About me
 I'm Matias Lin and I'm currently in my third year studtying bioinformatics.
 I was born in Buenos Aires, Argentina and I lived there basically my whole life before moving here for college.
+I'm really interested in machine learning and its potential in the area of biology.
+I'm currently working as a research assistant at UCSD Health in the Alexandrov's Lab, where I'm in charge to optimize one of the pipelines so that we can better diagnose different kinds of cancer.
+In order to do so, I'm utilizing a machine learning approach that involves CNNs to reduce the resources needed to execute the pipeline.

 ### Favorite food
-Having lived in Argentina for more than 17 years, it is not surprising that I collected quite a few of my favorite foods.
-This page will give provide you with a description of different Argentinian plates along with a simple recipe.
+Having lived in Argentina for more than 17 years, it is not surprising that I have a big list of favorite foods.
+Here are the descriptions of a few of my favorite foods.

 **Milanesa Napolitana**
 *Milanesa napolitana* is similar to veal parmesan, but with South American touches.
 After the steak is breaded and fried, it's topped with a slice of ham, tomato sauce, and melted mozzarella cheese, and served with french fries.
 Leftovers make great sandwiches, especially when paired with a soft but crusty roll. ~~Milanesa a la Napolitana does not originate from Milan or Naples~~; it's thought to have been invented in the 1940s at a Buenos Aires.
 When I was in Argentina we used to say: